Ukraine travel blog | About Ukraine in English

 Climbing Hoverla - the highest mountain in Ukraine, photo 2

-From the top of Hoverla, Mount Petros (2,020 m) is clearly visible, as well as the White Elephant Observatory on Mount Pip Ivan.
-The Maramures ridge rises to the southwest of Hoverla.
-It is the border of Ukraine and Romania.
+From the summit of Hoverla, Mount Petros (2,020 m) is clearly visible, as is the White Elephant observatory on Mount Pip Ivan.
+To the southwest of Hoverla rises the Maramures Range, which forms the border between Ukraine and Romania.

 Climbing Hoverla - the highest mountain in Ukraine, photo 3